RamSailopal/yotta-prom-graf/README.md

 # Grafana

-An example dashboard showing metrics relating to global sets, gets and orders, as in the example image can be shown by importing the dashboard file examples/Yottadb-grafana.json.
+An example dashboard showing metrics relating to global sets, gets and orders (example image above) can be shown by importing the dashboard file examples/Yottadb-grafana.json directly from the Grafana UI.

 These are just 3 of the metrics that are scraped by Prometheus.
 Details of the full range of metrics can be found under the MNEMONICS/DESCRIPTION section here: